Contributed by Regina Montana

 The last two pages spell out the answer.
 Fill your life with goodness.
 So what does that consist of?
 The author says that to live the good life, we must give of ourselves by being kind, generous, helpful and well, yes, good.
 But good in a staggering way.

 We all have gifts waiting to be tapped.
 When we use our gifts and give of ourselves, we are lifted up and get a real sense of the good life.

 And, by implementing these two ideas, we can lighten up and declutter our minds by focusing on new projects and helping others.
 Then, voila!
 That empty space might just fill up with inspiration, and, with some luck, the perfect ending for your children’s book.

 Regina is a children’s literature writer of poems and picture books.
 She has written for the ezine Kids Imagination Train, and is a member of Children’s Book Insider where she contributed two articles to, as well as a member of SCBWI.
 Regina is also a teacher with a Master of Education Degree.
 She has raised two children of her own and is now a grandmother of 5 who give her lots of ideas when she listens carefully.

-Whether you need help with ghostwriting, rewriting, or coaching, let me take a look at your children’s story.
 Just send me an email at: email@example.com.
 Please put “Children’s Writing” in the Subject box.
 Or, give me a call at 347---834---6700.

-Let’s get your idea off the launch pad or your outline into a publishable and marketable story today!Or, if you'd rather give it a shot and do-it-yourself, check out my book, HOW TO WRITE A CHILDREN'S FICTION BOOK.
+Or, if you'd rather give it a shot and do-it-yourself, check out my book, HOW TO WRITE A CHILDREN'S FICTION BOOK.